 The options for being pregnant without health insurance have expanded greatly since 2009.
-Passage of the two new laws (Patient Protection and Affordable Care Act, and American Reinvestment and Recovery Act) has opened up several new avenues.
+Passage of the two new laws (Patient Protection and Affordable Care Act, and American Reinvestment and Recovery Act) has opened up several new avenues for financial assistance.

 Passage of the Affordable Care Act opened new options for where to go when pregnant without health insurance.
-The law requires traditional health insurance plans to cover preexisting conditions with no waiting periods.
-But the law allows states to decide whether to accept Medicaid expansion, creating a different set of alternatives based upon location.
+The law requires plans to cover preexisting conditions with no waiting periods, subject to waiting period restrictions.

 Group Health Insurance

-Group health plans are sometimes required to cover pre-existing conditions when the gap in coverage does not exceed 63 days.
-The Pregnancy Discrimination Act requires that any medical benefit plan provided by an employer must cover expenses for pregnancy-related conditions on the same basis as costs for other medical conditions.
+The Pregnancy Discrimination Act requires that any medical benefits plan provided by an employer must cover expenses for pregnancy-related conditions on the same basis as costs for other medical conditions.
 You cannot have a gap of more than 63 days.

 HIPPA limits the ability of group health insurance plans to exclude preexisting conditions from coverage.
 Pregnant women are a protected class under this legislation.
 Carriers cannot exclude benefits for a pregnant woman even if she did not have prior coverage before enrolling.

 Paid Family Leave

-Three states provide for income replacement for employees who need to care for sick family members.
+Three states provide for paid family leave benefits for employees who need to care for a newborn baby at home.
 Those states are California, New Jersey, and Rhode Island.

-Medical discount plans are another alternative.
-They will provide discounts at your doctor, specialists, and for lab work.
+- Medical discount plans provide savings at your doctor, specialists, and for lab work.
 They also have a hospital advocacy program that may work with your hospital to negotiate the bill down for you.
 Consider these programs as coupons that may save thousands of dollars.

-Charity Care - You may also consider investigating charity care.
+Charity care is a form of government mandated financial assistance.
 Many states mandate that hospital systems provide treatment for people who need care.
-Like Medicaid the amount of healthcare you receive during while carrying your baby may vary based upon your income.
+The amount of healthcare you receive during while carrying your baby may vary based upon your income.
 Contact your local hospital systems for more information about program benefits and costs.

-Women Infants and Children (WIC) is a federally funded program which provides states with money to assist certain low-income women who are expecting, along with infants and children who might have nutritional needs.
-You may be able to get assistance and aid to purchase supplemental foods, get referrals to health care professional, plus nutrition education.
+Women Infants and Children (WIC) is a federally-funded program, which provides states with money to assist certain low-income women who are expecting, along with infants and children who might have nutritional needs.
+You may be able to get assistance and aid to purchase supplemental foods, get referrals to a health care professional, plus nutrition education.

 Contact your local state or county agency to set up an appointment with a WIC counselor.
-These government programs have been established to help women in difficult circumstances.
-Make your resource go further to support your health, and the welfare of your child.
+These government programs help women in difficult circumstances.
+Make your resource go further to support your health and the welfare of your child.